FletchMcKee/liquid/docs/limitations.md

 }
 ```

-#### RotationX/Y and Skew Animations
+### RotationX/Y Animations

 The current effects are built to handle alpha, scale, rotationZ and translation changes.
-However handling rotationX/Y and skew animations is not supported.
+However, rotationX and rotationY animations are not supported.
-Your liquid effect nodes can do all of those animations, it's just that the liquefiable source nodes that are rendered into the effect nodes will not be drawn accurately.
+Your liquid effect nodes can perform those animations, but the liquefiable source nodes that are rendered into the effect nodes will not be drawn accurately.

-#### Frost/Lens Effect in LazyList Items
+### Frost/Lens Effect in LazyList Items

 Attempting to apply a `liquid` effect with non-zero `frost/refraction/curve` values presents a challenge when used in LazyLists.
 When
 offscreen items are being scrolled on screen, the visible edge may attempt to pull pixels from offscreen that don't exist and are instead an